vsx23733/Sent-Analyser/README.md

   - Integrate more sentiment labels for fine-grained classification.
   - Add multi-language support.
-  - Enhance model accuracy with fine-tuning on additional datasets.
+  - Enhance model accuracy with fine-tuning on additional datasets to better predict the neutral class.
   - Improve the UI with more visualizations and insights.